ianpmaher/ianpmaher-next/content/blog/gpa.md

 ![dark mode](https://f005.backblazeb2.com/file/ianpmaher/gpacalcnight.webp)

 Critiquing myself a bit, I found this to be a **MASSIVE** educational experience.
 Working with data is tricky, and I came away from this experience being a **_firm believer in TypeScript._** Seriously.
-I had to do so much debugging, and running ``tsc`` in the terminal would have saved a lot of time.
+I had to do so much debugging purely because of type mismatches.
+Running ``tsc`` in the terminal would have saved a lot of time.
+I'm talking just simple types, and there is room for complex typing with these academic calculations: arrays of numbers, arrays of arrays of numbers, and arrays of arrays of strings, and so on.

 I love styling and frontend.
 But at the same time, I came away from this process realizing that I burn my time on customizing and tailoring minute details.
 Sure, the colors are fun, but I did them without much regard for the user, who would rather just get on with their lives.
 It's a rabbithole.